HalilCan/headless-chatgpt/README.md

 * Response: JSON body with the AI's response text or an error message if there was a problem querying the AI.

 ## POST /newChat
-This endpoint starts a new chat, optionally with gpt 4.
+This endpoint starts a new chat with the desired model or gpt.
+Defaults to GPT-3.5.

+* Request: JSON body with a "model" string field.
+This must contain the name of the GPT as it appears on the recent GPTs list, or it must contain one of "GPT-4" or "GPT-3.5".
+For backwards compatibility, sending "3" or "4" is also fine.
+Refer to `GET /currentGptList` for the exact strings.
+* Response: Success message or error message.

+## POST /selectChat
+This endpoint selects and navigates to a previous chat the link to which is currently on the sidebar.

+* Request: JSON body with a "chatName" string field.
+This must contain the name as it appears on the sidebar, or as has been received by the `GET /currentChatList` path.
+In case of conflicts, go with the latter.
+* Response: Success message or error message.

+## POST /loadMoreChats
+This endpoint loads more past chats onto the sidebar.

-* Request: JSON body with a "model" number field.
-If it is 4, the gpt-4 model will be selected.
+* Request: Optional JSON body with a "isAllChats" field.
+If this field exists in the request, _all_ previous chats will be loaded onto the sidebar.
+This is a lengthy process and may lead to natural timeouts, depending on how many you have.
+A single update step without that is much faster in comparison.
 * Response: Success message or error message.

 ## GET /retry